-Counsel 13 years, Planner 2 years (1992–94).
+Counsel since 1999, Planner 2 years (1992–94).
 B.S., Cal Poly, San Luis Obispo (1990) (City and Regional Planning); M.C.P., Massachusetts Institute of Technology (1992) (Environmental Policy, Planning, and Mediation); J.D., Lewis and Clark, Northwestern School of Law (1997) (Environmental and Natural Resources Law certificate).
-Jeff is also an adjunct professor of law at Lewis and Clark Law School (currently teaching administrative law, land use law, previously taught administrative law); an advisory board member for the Council of State Governments’ National Center for Interstate Compacts; Chair (2013) for the Oregon State Bar Real Estate and Land Use Section; member of the Oregon State Bar Administrative Law Section Executive Committee; member of the Washington State Bar Association Administrative Law Section Board of Trustees; former member of ABA Section of Administrative Law and Regulatory Practice.
+Jeff is also an adjunct professor of law at Lewis and Clark Law School (currently teaching administrative law, land use law, and interstate compact law); and an advisory board member for The Council of State Governments’ National Center for Interstate Compacts.

 Jeff is a frequent speaker on interstate governance arrangements at continuing education programs and resource that other interstate compact agencies call to help think through thorny problems.
-Jeff’s writings include annual chapters on Intergovernmental Relations for the ABA Administrative Law Section’s annual Developments in Administrative Law and Regulatory Practice book since 2008; the first-ever casebook on interstate compact law, Interstate Compacts: Case and Materials, (Semaphore Press, v.
-1.1 2012); volume editor for A Guide to Federal Agency Adjudication (ABA Press, 2d ed.
-2012); co-author for the second edition of The Evolving Use and Changing Role of Interstate Compacts (ABA Press, forthcoming 2013); contributing author on intergovernmental agreements to The Municipal Law Deskbook (ABA Press 2015); and several chapters in various Oregon and Washington Bar Books.
+Jeff’s writings include annual chapters on Intergovernmental Relations for the ABA Administrative Law Section’s annual Developments in Administrative Law and Regulatory Practice book since 2008; the first-ever casebook on interstate compact law, Interstate Compacts: Case and Materials v.
+2.0 (Semaphore Press 2014); volume editor for A Guide to Federal Agency Adjudication 2d ed.
+(ABA Press 2012); co-author for the second edition of The Evolving Use and Changing Role of Interstate Compacts (ABA Press, 2013); contributing author on intergovernmental agreements to The Municipal Law Deskbook (ABA Press 2015); and several chapters in various Oregon and Washington Bar Books.
 In 2016, Lewis and Clark Law School named Jeff a Distinguished Environmental Law graduate.